Epistemic-Technology/orcid/README.md

-# orcid
-Go API client for Orcid
+This is a GO API client for Orcid.